JasonD94/jasond94.github.io/README.md

 # downing.io

 Source code for my personal website.
-MIT Licensed.
-Do whatever you want it.
+MIT Licensed. 👍
-Just don't sue me. 👍

-Contains a copy of my resume, as well as some links to Github.
+Contains a copy of my resume, as well as some links to Github. :octocat:

 Built using HTML5 and Bootstrap.